Challenges of Climate Change

 Emergencies regenerative response to crises!

 Natural disasters triggered by climate change are responsible for 150,000 deaths every year and cause millions of people to seek refuge elsewhere.
-Typhoon Haiyan, the strongest storm on global record hit the Philippines in 2014 killing more than 7,000 people and displacing hundreds of thousands of communities.
+Typhoon Haiyan, the strongest storm in global records hit the Philippines in 2014 killing more than 7,000 people and displacing hundreds of thousands of communities.
 Researchers have determined that the Syrian conflict worsened due to devastating droughts from 2006 – 2009 resulting in the displacement of up to 1.5 million people from rural to urban areas shortly before uprisings in 2011.

 Up to 250 million people in Africa are projected to suffer from water and food insecurity in the 21st century leading to increasing conflicts over land and basic resources, threatening of state structures and regional stability, and mass migration of Africans to Europe across the Mediterranean. !
 It is in this backdrop of displacement due to conflict, climate change, and economic transitions around the world that EmerGENcies is emerging as a global initiative aiming to model and promote ecovillage, permaculture, and other ecologically sound and integrated approaches in response to crises!